Pennebaker/craft/README.md

 Copy your local database name (ex. `yoursite_cmsdeb_dev`) into `pen-setup` under the section `LOCAL_DB_NAME` and set `default` to `yoursite_cmsdb_dev`.

-Finally, run the `nys-setup` command to configure Craft-Scripts & Craft 3 Multi-Environment based on your newly created `.env` settings:
+Finally, run the `pen-setup` command to configure Craft-Scripts & Craft 3 Multi-Environment based on your newly created `.env` settings:

     ./pen-setup